-- Express: Express is the most popular Node web framework due to its minimalism and flexibility.
-It is the fundamental library for a lot of web frameworks in Node.
+- Express: Express is the most popular Node.js web framework known for its minimalism and flexibility.

 - Gulp: Gulp is a command-line toolkit for Node. js that helps automate processes and enhance workflow by running repetitive tasks with ease.

-- Lodash: Lodash is a handy reference library that provides helper functions for common programming tasks such as Array, Function, Object, and Collection.
+- Lodash: Lodash is a handy reference library that provides helper functions for common programming tasks.

 - Cheerio: Cheerio is an open-source library that helps developers interpret and analyze web pages by parsing the HTML and XML pages using a jQuery-like syntax.

 - Nodemailer: Nodemailer is a module for Node. js applications and is used for sending emails from Node JS.

 Answer: Libuv is a widely used multi-platform library that can enhance the asynchronous I/O functionality of Node.js.
 Following are some key features of the libuv library: